Connect with us

 Bach to Rock’s Curriculum and Technology

 The schools use proprietary software called Harmony and a mobile app to track lessons, billing and student progress.
-The Beat Refinery program, billed as the largest Serato‑certified DJ school in the U.S., adds specialized training.
+In addition, the Beat Refinery program—billed as the largest Serato‑certified DJ school in the U.S.—offers specialized DJ training.

 Recognition and Incentives

-Bach to Rock has appeared on Entrepreneur Magazine’s Franchise 500® list for nine consecutive years.
-The company also offers discounts for veterans, including reduced franchise fees and royalty relief.
+Bach to Rock has appeared on Entrepreneur Magazine’s Franchise 500® list for nine straight years.
+Along with that recognition, the company offers incentives for veterans, including reduced franchise fees and royalty relief.

 Outlook

 With new schools planned in states including Illinois, Pennsylvania, Texas and Georgia, Bach to Rock continues to expand its reach.
-The company positions itself as both a community resource and a franchise opportunity, though industry observers note that competition in extracurricular education remains strong.
+Even with this growth, industry observers note that competition in extracurricular education remains strong.

 For more information, visit Bach to Rock’s official website.